France Biking: Burgundy & Loire Valley

 Note: Airport transfers are included for travelers who book flights with EF Adventures.
 If you book your own flights, airport transfers may be available for a fee upon request.

-Day 3: Burgundy region to Vosne-Romanée bike ride, winery lunch with wine tasting & optional evening in Dijon
+Day 3: Burgundy region to Vosne-Romanée bike ride via Château du Clos de Vougeot, winery lunch, and optional evening in Dijon

 Included meals: Breakfast, Lunch, Wine tasting

-Burgundy Region to Vosne-Romanée bike ride
+Burgundy region to Vosne-Romanée bike ride

 - Physical intensity: 1 out of 5